Tutorial: Migrate from AWS Tiered to AWS PAYG

 To migrate, you’ll follow these steps:

-When done properly, your OpenVPN clients won’t require reinstalling to connect, as the migration keeps the required user and certificate data intact.
+When done correctly, your OpenVPN clients won’t require reinstalling to connect, as the migration keeps the necessary certificate and user data intact.

 Important

-These steps are for migrating from a tiered AWS instance to an AWS image with a subscription installed.
-Refer to Access Server license types for details about the different Access Server licenses.
+These steps are for migrating from a tiered AWS instance to an AWS instance using the subscription model available on the AWS SaaS Marketplace.
+Refer to Access Server license types for details about the different licenses.

 Before you begin